Team AckoOct 14, 2022

-A Comprehensive Car Insurance Policy offers a wider coverage as compared to a basic third-party policy.
-It covers the cost of repairing the damages caused to the insured car and thus, both Compulsory and Voluntary deductibles are applicable to this type of policy.
+Comprehensive insurance offers broader coverage than a Third-party Liability Plan.
+Hence, it covers the cost of repairing damages to your car, and thus, both voluntary and compulsory deductibles are applicable in this type of car insurance plan.

 Comprehensive car insurance offers a blanket of coverages to financially secure you against accidents, theft, etc. However, claiming for minor damages can increase the cost upon renewal of car insurance policy.
 Deductibles are introduced with an intention to reduce the number of claims.
 Thus, only claim for the damages which very expensive to repair.